duncan-G/AuthenticationSample/infrastructure/terraform/README.md

 - VPC with public/private subnets, IPv4 and IPv6 enabled.
 - Security group permits 80/443 (IPv4 and IPv6) plus Docker Swarm ports.
 Egress is open to the internet (IPv4/IPv6).
-- Network Load Balancer (dualstack) fronts public worker nodes on TCP/80.
+- Network Load Balancer (dualstack) fronts worker nodes on TCP/80.
 TLS termination is handled by downstream Envoy or application layer as needed.
 NLB listeners are TCP.
-- Auto Scaling Groups: public workers (internet-facing workloads), private workers (internal services), and managers (Swarm control plane).
+- Auto Scaling Groups: workers (private) and managers (private, Swarm control plane).
 Rolling instance refresh is enabled.
 - CodeDeploy integrates with EC2 via tags to deploy microservices.
 Artifacts stored in a private S3 bucket.
 - OpenTelemetry + CloudWatch for logs/metrics/traces with minimal IAM granting.
 - Route53 publishes A/AAAA ALIAS records for `auth_subdomain` to the NLB.
 If `api_cdn_domain_name` is set, publishes `api_subdomain` to the CDN.